Skip to content

 Note

 1. Modify the example service shown below to do what you want.
-It could generate config/script files, mount per-node directories, start processes/scripts, etc. sample.py is a Python file that defines one or more classes to be imported.
+It could generate config/script files, mount per-node directories, start processes/scripts, etc. Your file can define one or more classes to be imported.
 You can create multiple Python files that will be imported.

 4. Restart the CORE daemon (core-daemon).
-Any import errors (Python syntax) should be displayed in the daemon output.
+Any import errors (Python syntax) should be displayed in the terminal (or service log, like journalctl).

 5. Start using your custom service on your nodes.
 You can create a new node type that uses your service, or change the default services for an existing node type, or change individual nodes.